Ion3rik/dark-velvet-noise-reverb/README.md

 Code for the dark-velvet-noise artificial reverberation algorithm [1].

 # Current Features
 - Offline Matlab implementation, including the full pipeline from fitting the EDVN model parameters to a target late-reverberation impulse response to generating the model IR.
-See ```example_IrModel.m```
+See ```example_IrModel.m```.
 - Matlab Demo app, providing example parametrization for modifying the revebreration.
+See ```dvn_reverb.mlapp```.

 # Upcoming Features
 - Binaural extension [2].